EliTaue/traveldestinations/source/spain_culture.rst

 contests, beauty pagents and flower offerings draw attention as well.

 The festival is known to make a lot of noise and commotion.
 It’s not for the feint of heart, and pregnant women are not allowed to attend.

+.. rubric:: Footnotes

+.. [#f1] "`Janet Morton describing Las Fallas <https://www.driftwoodjournals.com/discover-valencias-las-fallas-festival-everything-you-need-to-know-about-spains-most-explosive-festival/>`_."
+2017.
+Retrieved 2019-11-22.